embedded-office/canopen-stack/docs/docs/usecase/overview.md

 *An example for this type of request is the SDO access to an object entry.*

-Therefore, there is nothing to do within the application.
+Therefore, there is nothing to do in the application.
 It is important to know the CANopen standard CiA-301 to know how to configure the CANopen stack responses within the object dictionary.

 ### External request

-An *external request* is similar to the autonomous external request with the difference that the application ineeds to provide a callback function which realizes the application specific behavior.
+An *external request* is similar to the autonomous external request with the difference that the application needs to provide a callback function to realize the application-specific behavior.

 ```mermaid
 sequenceDiagram